 Applying for permanent residency status

-Holding the Investment Visa is among the criteria to become a permanent resident.
+Holding the Investment Visa is among the criteria to seek permanent residence.
 If you have owned it and stayed in Hong Kong for 7 consecutive years, you are in a good position to apply for this status.

 Should you have any questions regarding Hong Kong Investment Visa, talk to our consultants by dropping a chat message or sending us an email via firstname.lastname@example.org